 After introducing your name clearly you have the opportunity to share a snippet of what you do, your value and personality.
 Just stating a name alone will sound boring and dry so why leave it sitting in the audio abyss.
 Use the 10 seconds with intent and purpose.

-And trust me, after listening to close to 100 messages so far, I can confirm there is plenty of time to get a message across without skimping.
+And trust me, after listening to hundreds of messages there is plenty of time to get a message across without skimping.
 Economy of words is a valuable skill to sharpen at any time and this will help fine tune your brand introduction for all occasions.

 It’s super easy to set up from the updated LinkedIn App (Android or iOS.
 Currently you can only record a message on the App but can listen to all messages on both mobile and desktop.